graphicxtras.com > Best Arrow shapes for Photoshop and Elements CC CS6 CS5 CS4 2015 PSP inc. pointing, direction, frames

 One of my favorite features with the most recent versions of PS is a fairly low key affair but it is the ability to create guides from the selected vector layer and you can use them to create all kinds of layouts in seconds based on the size (height and width of the guide)

-You can use the arrow Photoshop shapes in 1000s of ways.
+You can use them in 1000s of ways.
 They are for use in commercial work as well as personal work.
 You can use them for CU4CU.
 You can use them as logos, you can use them as book covers and interiors, DVD booklets, DVD templates, CD covers, illustrations, web pages, web sites, adverts, packaging, videos and much more.
 You can also use them as a great source for PSP etc brushes as well as picture tubes and nozzles.
-The CSH however are only for Adobe PS and PS Elements but the PDFs can be used in 100s of great applications on the PC and MAC
+The CSH however are only for Adobe ® Photoshop ® and PS Elements but the PDFs can be used in 100s of great applications on the PC and MAC

 They can be used as standard vectors in Elements but they can also be used as cookie cutters as well.
 Select the cookie cutter tool and then you will see the various options on the top options bar such as the path (which can be any of the vector CSH) as well as feathering and crop (which will crop the entire document to the size of the graphic).
 If the crop is not set to ON then the result is just placed in the previous location with the document and all the image outside of the cookie cutter region erased.
-You can constrain the proportions of the cutter as well as shear, rotate and scale.
-Once you have the cookie cutter artwork, you can add another cookie cutter and this can be repeated over and over.
+You can constrain the horizontal and vertical proportions of the cutter as well as shear, rotate and scale.
+Once you have the cookie cutter artwork, you can always add another cookie cutter as well as dozen more to create all kinds of amazing cutout work.
 You can use any of the work you create either in the image or perhaps as a great source for new and wonderful brush strokes and patterns as well as export the results of any of the work.
 You can do much the same in PS but the cookie cutter is an easy tool to use and it is such a pity that the tool is not readily available in PS.
 You can also use special effects with the artwork such as blurs and filter gallery effects.
-If you want to have the original image as well as cookie cutter then before using the tool, simply duplicate the vector path as many times as you wish and use the cookie cutter on those (in different locations if you wish) and you can then also combine those multiple cut layers using blending modes such as overlay and multiply and difference and darken and lighten etc
+If you want to have the original image as well as cookie cutter then before using the tool, simply duplicate the vector path as many times as you wish and use the cookie cutter on those (in different locations if you wish or at the same point) and you can then also combine those multiple cut layers using blending modes such as lighten and multiply and difference and darken and lighten etc